wp-plugins/kento-post-view-counter/readme.txt

 Plugin Features

-* Display Post View Counter to your Lanuage.
+* Display Post View Counter to your Language.
 * Top 10 City List by visitors.(New)
 * Top 10 Country list by visitors.(New)
-* Top 10 refere site list.
+* Top 10 reefer site list.
-* Display via shortcodes only today's coount or total count or both(New)
+* Display via shortcodes only today's count or total count or both(New)
 * refer site list where visitors come from(new).
 * Filter post type to trace count(new).
 * hide stats on content but still can trace view count(new).
 * Total Post View Count.
 * Total Post View Count Daily.
 * Top Viewed Post List on Admin.
 * Top Viewed By Date on Admin.
 * Recent Viewed by City on Admin.
 * Recent Viewed Post by City with real time and date.